Abnormal Uterine Bleeding

 DIAGNOSIS & TESTS

 The tests your healthcare provider orders may depend on your age.
 If you could be pregnant, your healthcare provider may order a pregnancy test.
-If your bleeding is heavy, in addition to other tests, your healthcare provider may want to check your blood count to make sure you don’t have anemia (low iron) from the blood loss.
+If your bleeding is heavy, in addition to other tests, your healthcare provider may want to check your blood count to make sure you don’t have low iron from the blood loss.
+This could lead to iron deficiency and anemia.

 An ultrasound exam of your pelvic area shows both the uterus and the ovaries.
 It may also show the cause of your bleeding.